LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 You can say it's like an agreement between two people in the form of computer code.
 The transactions that happen in a smart contract are processed by the blockchain and stored as **42 character hex address** with prefix `"0x"`).
 All of which means that they can be sent automatically without needing a third party.

-**🤔 Remember :** They're stored in a public database.
+**🤔 Remember:** They're stored in a public database.
 And once a smart contract is deployed, it cannot be changed.

 ## What is Solidity?